The physical basis of teleological evolutions: The possible physical basis of the teleological evolutions of life

-(iii) The present notion of teleological evolution, namely of an evolution toward a goal with an attractor in the goal it will reach in the future, could also be seen in terms of a ``systematically lucky'' evolution, lucky from the standpoint of the objective of reaching its goal, indeed because attracted by it.
+(ii) The present notion of teleological evolution, namely of an evolution toward a goal with an attractor in the goal it will produce in the future, could also be seen in terms of a ``systematically lucky'' evolution, lucky in reaching that goal because attracted by it.
 Interestingly, also the notion of a systematically lucky evolution seems to have a precedent in pre-scientific thinking.
-It could be the Stoic notion of $\pi \rho o\nu o\iota \alpha $, \textit{foreknowledge}, sometimes also translated into \textit{providence} and, in the present context, possibly translatable into \textit{advanced knowledge}.
-Foreknowledge, or advanced knowledge, would have pushed the evolution toward its goal in a luckier and thus faster way than what is possible in the case of a causal evolution, exactly as the advanced knowledge about the solution does in quantum algorithms.
-This $\pi \rho o\nu o\iota \alpha $ view would also fit well with the notion of teleological evolution understood as a stochastic processes with transition probabilities time-symmetrically affected by the past and future of the process.
+It could be the Stoic notion of $\pi \rho o\nu o\iota \alpha $ (foreknowledge)\textit{$\left [32\right ]$}, sometimes also translated into \textit{providence} and, in the present context, possibly translatable into \textit{advanced knowledge} (e. g., of half of the information about the solution of a problem).
+Foreknowledge, or advanced knowledge, would have pushed the evolution toward its goal in a luckier and thus faster way than what is possible in the case of a causal evolution, exactly as the advanced knowledge about the solution does with quantum algorithms.
+This notion of $\pi \rho o\nu o\iota \alpha $ would also fit well with the notion of teleological evolution understood as a stochastic processes with transition probabilities time-symmetrically affected by the past and future of the process, with the luckier transitions more probable than in the classical case.

-(iv) It is natural to wander whether the present time-symmetric causal loops view of the universe's evolution toward sentient life, where the sentient life stage is an attractor of the evolution of the universe toward it, could be related to Nietzsche's intuition of an eternal return.

-(v) Michelangelo's ``Creation of Adam'' on the ceiling of the Sistine Chapel could be the \textit{manifesto} of the present theory.
-There is a mirror symmetry between creator and created $\left [36\right ]$.
+(iii) Michelangelo's ``Creation of Adam'' on the ceiling of the Sistine Chapel could be the \textit{manifesto} of the present theory.
+There is a mirror symmetry between creator and created $\left [33\right ]$.
 Could this be interpreted as the time-symmetry -- and the related mutual causation -- between the fundamental physical laws with their physical constants since the beginning of time and the existence of sentient life today?
-Furthermore, the fact that the figures and shapes portrayed behind the creator figure would seem to be an anatomically accurate portrait of the human brain $\left [37\right ]$, could it allude to the teleological character of the evolution of our intelligent species: the human brain being an attractor of the search for it?
-We would not feel like dismissing these analogies as sheer coincidences.
-As a matter of fact, in idealistic philosophy -- in Shelling -- aesthetic insight would reproduce the fundamental mechanisms of the production of life.